Frequently Asked Questions

 View an example National Grid bill to see exactly where the program will appear on your bill.

 No. National Grid’s quality of service to you will be unaffected by your participation in Foxborough Power Forward.
-The reason is because National Grid does not profit from the supply charges on your electric bill.
-They pass the electricity supply charges along to you with no markup.
-They make their profit from the delivery charge portion of your bill.
+The reason is because National Grid does not profit from the Supply Services portion of your electric bill.
+They pass the Supply Services charge along to you with no markup.
+National Grid makes their profit from the Delivery Services portion of your bill.
 As a result, they have no preference whether they choose your supplier or Foxborough does.

-You will need to submit your tax exemption documentation to the Foxborough Power Forward electricity supplier to maintain tax-exempt status.
-Tax-Exempt Accounts page for more information.
+You will need to submit your tax-exemption documentation to the Foxborough Power Forward electricity supplier to maintain tax-exempt status.
+Visit the Tax-Exempt Accounts page for more information.

 The Town of Foxborough sends a single letter to electricity accounts that are eligible for automatic enrollment.
 That letter arrives in an envelope bearing the Town seal, and the letter itself also bears the Town seal.